 And if you defund the police, it would get considerably worse.

-President has been out there every day, pretty much begging and pleading, because it's up to the states, it's up to the governors, it's up to the mayors to ask for the guard help to be brought in.
+President has been out there every day, pretty much begging and pleading, because it's up to the states.

-You know, it's a very high bar to get to the insurrection act where the president would then have to take total control.
+You know, it's a very high bar to get to the Insurrection Act where the president would then have to take total control.

-They put in curfews that are meaningless, nobody's listening to them.
+They put in curfews that are meaningless.

 I'm like, the first line of defense for a lot of people is calling the police.

-A lot of confrontational situations, they happen, you know, in seconds, and it's all over by the time the cops get there.
+A lot of confrontational situations, they happen, you know, in seconds.

 The cops will be the first to tell you.